splion-360/ML-and-DL-Codes/README.md

 # CLL Model
-This is a program which generates a funny and satiating dinosaur name with initial an initial start seed and temperature values.
+This is a program which generates a funny and satiating dinosaur name with an initial start seed sentence and temperature value.

 _Code_ [CLL Model](./Character_Level_Language_Model)